top of page

 R’ Noson writes,

 “There are people whose souls are severely damaged.
-Even when they come to the Tzaddik they are still sunk in all their bodily desires…It might seem an impossible task to elevate these souls and renew them like an unborn child in the womb.
-But there is a Tzaddik who has reached the most awesome of levels and who does have the power to elevate even souls which are severely damaged as these.
+Even when they come to the Tzaddik, they are still sunk in all their bodily desires…It might seem an impossible task to elevate these souls and renew them like an unborn child in the womb.
+But there is a Tzaddik who has reached the most awesome of levels and who has the power to elevate even souls that are as severely damaged as these.
 He can renew them like a newly-formed child growing in the womb.”
 Likutey Etzot, Tzaddik, 25, translated by R’ Avraham Greenbaum, Breslov Research Institute, pg.
 230

 When his friend Michele Besso passed away, Albert Einstein said,